mostafawanas88/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    - closure is what gives our function memories
+    - closure stores function by reference in another function
+    - closure has access to the parent scope + its own scope
+    - once called, it updates based on the previous call
+    - in closure, you return the inside function (not call it) and then you can call it later

 2. Study the following code, then answer the questions below.

 ```js